 While every state has laws dictating the use of medical marijuana, more than two thirds of U.S. states and the District of Columbia have legalized medical marijuana in some form, and more are considering bills to do the same.
-Yet while many people are using marijuana, the FDA still hasn't approved it as a treatment because there haven't been enough studies to prove that it's safe and effective.
+Yet while many people are using marijuana, the FDA has only approved it for treatment of two rare and severe forms of epilepsy, Dravet syndrome and Lennox-Gastaut syndrome.

 Why hasn't more research been done?
 One reason is that the U.S. Drug Enforcement Administration (DEA) considers marijuana a Schedule I drug, the same as heroin, LSD, and ecstasy, and likely to be abused and lacking in medical value.
 Because of that, researchers need a special license to study it, says Marcel Bonn-Miller, PhD, a substance abuse specialist at the University of Pennsylvania Perelman School of Medicine.

 The agency did, however, agree to support additional research on marijuana and make the process easier for researchers."Research is critically needed, because we have to be able to advise patients and doctors on the safe and effective use of cannabis," Bonn-Miller says.

 He shared some background on medical marijuana's uses and potential side effects.